tushar-mohan/perftools/README.md

-PerfTools
+perftools
 =========
-*PerfTools* is a collection of performance tools for HPC environments.
+`perftools` is a collection of performance tools for HPC clusters.
 The tools allow low-overhead measurement of CPU metrics, memory usage, I/O and MPI.